Soundset Music Festival

 Soundset Music Festival was a hip-hop music festival held yearly in the Minneapolis-Saint Paul area over Memorial Day weekend.
 Since Soundset began in the Metrodome parking lot in 2008, attendance has grown from 12,000 to over 30,000 consistently since 2014.
-Over 280,000 fans have traveled from fifty U.S states, Canada, Mexico, Puerto Rico, Costa Rica, Africa, Europe, Asia, South America, Australia and New Zealand to experience Soundset in Minnesota.
+Over 280,000 fans have traveled from fifty U.S. states, Canada, Mexico, Puerto Rico, Costa Rica, Africa, Europe, Asia, South America, Australia and New Zealand to experience Soundset in Minnesota.

 Rhymesayers Entertainment’ artists are the foundation of Soundset, with Atmosphere performing every year since the beginning.
 Since 2008, Soundset has had over 400 different non-repeat performers.

-Soundset cancelled its concert in 2020 due to the COVID-19 pandemic.
+Soundset cancelled its concert in 2020 to "assess what Soundset will become in the new decade".
+This was announced before the official start of the COVID-19 pandemic, though the effects of the pandemic have prevented further festivals since 2019.

 Origin

-Two years after Rhymesayers Entertainment was first founded they hosted an event with over three dozen local underground emcees, DJs, and b-boys in a South Minneapolis warehouse.
+Two years after Rhymesayers Entertainment was first founded, they hosted an event with over three dozen local underground emcees, DJs, and b-boys in a South Minneapolis warehouse.
 Two years later, the event became Soundset Wednesdays at First Avenue.
 In 2008, Soundset emerged in the Metrodome parking lot.